 Is it depression or are you just sad, lonely or blue?

-Take our depression test to find out if it’s just the blues or if you have symptoms of clinical depression and could benefit from depression counseling:
+Take our depression test to find out if it’s just the blues or if you have clinical depression symptoms and could benefit from depression counseling:

 1) Have you been in a depressed mood most of the day, nearly every day for a couple of weeks or more?